eddyverl/FreeCAD-Pyramids-and-Polyhedrons/README.md

 - download a copy of this repository and put it in the Mod folder
 - IMPORTANT!
 Rename the folder to "Pyramids-and-Polygons" (remove "-master")
 - (re)start FreeCAD
-- The workbench 'Pyramids-and-Polyhydrons' is now in the list of workbenches.
+- The workbench 'Pyramids-and-Polyhedrons' is now in the list of workbenches.

 # Alternative solution